-The site has vehicular access from St Clement inner road and the potential to connect into the pedestrian network within Le Squez.
-The remains of the former eastern railway track remains outside the boundary of the site to the east.
+The site has vehicular access from La Grande Route de St.Clement and the potential to connect into the pedestrian network within Le Squez.
+The remains of the former eastern railway track embankment is still in evidence outside the boundary of the site to the east.
 This may offer the opportunity to extend the eastern cycle route although the use or purchase of the embankment would have to be negotiated as would the use of land further eastwards in order to connect the route with the public road system.
 Provision should be made to connect to the existing footpath network allowing the safe movement of children to primary and secondary schools.
 The design statement for the scheme needs to set out how the proposed pedestrian provision will link into the existing pedestrian network particularly with regard to opportunities to connect with bus routes.